DataBiosphere/toil/README.md

 reload the objects in the module, such that their module names will be absolute (this is necessary for the serialization that is used).
 Jobs in other classes that are imported do not need to be reloaded in this way.

 ##Atomicity
 toil and scriptTree are designed to be robust, so that individuals jobs (jobs) can fail, and be subsequently restarted.
 It is assumed jobs can fail at any point.
 Thus until toil knows your children have been completed okay you can not assume that your Job has been completed.
-To ensure that your pipeline can be restarted after a failure ensure that every batchjob (job):
+To ensure that your pipeline can be restarted after a failure ensure that every job (job):

 1. **Never cleans up / alters its own input files.** Instead, parents and follow on jobs may clean up the files of children or prior jobs.
 2. Can be re-run from just its input files any number of times.
-A batchjob should only depend on its input, and it should be possible to run the batchjob as many times as desired, essentially until news of its completion is successfully transmitted to the jobtree master process.
+A job should only depend on its input, and it should be possible to run the job as many times as desired, essentially until news of its completion is successfully transmitted to the jobtree master process.

-    These two properties are the key to batchjob atomicity.
-Additionally, you'll find it much easier if a batchjob:
+    These two properties are the key to job atomicity.
+Additionally, you'll find it much easier if a job:

 3. Only creates temp files in the two provided temporary file directories.
 This ensures we don't soil the cluster's disks.
 4. Logs sensibly, so that error messages can be transmitted back to the master and the pipeline can be successfully debugged.

 ##Environment
 toil replicates the environment in which toil or scriptTree is invoked and provides this environment to all the jobs/jobs.
-This ensures uniformity of the environment variables for every batchjob.
+This ensures uniformity of the environment variables for every job.

 ##FAQ's:

 * _How robust is toil to failures of nodes and/or the master?_

-    Toil checkpoints its state on disk, so that it or the batchjob manager can be wiped out and restarted.
+    Toil checkpoints its state on disk, so that it or the job manager can be wiped out and restarted.
 There is some gnarly test code to show how this works, it will keep crashing everything, at random points, but eventually everything will complete okay.
 As a user you needn't worry about any of this, but your child jobs must be atomic (as with all batch systems), and must follow the convention regarding input files.

 * _How scaleable?_